12gabriel3/easy-esi/docs/source/index.rst

 bravado documentation
 ========================

-Bravado is a python client library for Swagger 2.0 services.
+Easy ESIis a python client library for Swagger 2.0 services.

 More information on Swagger can be found `on the Swagger website
 <http://swagger.io/>`_